ansible/ansible-navigator/README.md

 2) with a settings file
 3) with environment variables
 4) at the command line
-5) while issueing `:` comamnd with the application
+5) while issuing `:` comamnds within the text-based user interface (TUI)

 Setting are applied in that order.
-For an overview of these methods, see the [configuration guide](docs/configuration.rst)
+For an overview of these approaches, see the [settings guide](docs/settings.rst)

 ### Key bindings and colon commands